TL;DR

 1. Is 'burnout' itself a covered condition for insurance?
 Not directly.
 'Burnout' is an occupational phenomenon, not a specific medical diagnosis.
 However, Income Protection policies pay out for the medically diagnosed conditions that result from burnout, such as stress, depression, anxiety, or chronic fatigue syndrome, provided your GP agrees you cannot work.

 2. Can I get cover if I've already had issues with stress or anxiety?
 Yes, it's often still possible.
 You must declare any previous mental health consultations or treatments on your application.
 The insurer might add an exclusion for a set period, increase the premium slightly, or, in many cases, offer standard terms if the issue was minor and a long time ago.
-Honesty is the best policy.
+Honesty is essential.

 3. Isn't Statutory Sick Pay (SSP) enough?
 Absolutely not.
 At just £116.75 per week, it's below the poverty line for a single person and won't even cover the average weekly grocery bill, let alone rent or a mortgage.
-It is a safety net with holes too big for anyone to rely on.
+It is a safety net with holes too big for anyone to rely on. (illustrative estimate)

 4. My employer gives me 6 months of sick pay.
 Do I still need Income Protection?
 Yes.
 Firstly, what happens at month 7?
 A serious illness can easily last for a year or more.
 You can choose a 6-month (26-week) deferment period on your IP policy so it kicks in exactly when your employer's pay stops.
 Secondly, this benefit is tied to your job.
 If you're made redundant or move companies, you lose it.
 A personal policy stays with you no matter where you work.

 5. How much does this protection cost?
 It's more affordable than you think.
 For a healthy, non-smoking 35-year-old, a comprehensive Income Protection policy providing a £2,000 monthly benefit could cost as little as £25-£35 per month.
 Critical Illness and Life Insurance can also be secured for a modest monthly outlay.
-The cost of not having it is infinitely higher.
+The cost of not having it is infinitely higher. (illustrative estimate)

 The UK's burnout economy is not a future threat; it is our current reality.
 The "always-on" culture, combined with economic uncertainty, has created a perfect storm where millions of hardworking people are at risk of falling into a financial and health trap.

 The £4.8 million daily cost to our country is a stark reminder of the scale of the problem.
-But the real crisis happens one person at a time, in quiet homes where savings are dwindling, health is failing, and retirement dreams are turning to dust.
+But the real crisis happens one person at a time, in quiet homes where savings are dwindling, health is failing, and retirement dreams are turning to dust. (illustrative estimate)

 You cannot control the economy or your employer's demands.
 But you can control how you prepare for the risks.